jkoz/jkoz.github.io/_posts/2020-11-30-use-mutt-as-your-main-mail-client.md

 So what are the goals that I need in a mail client ?

 - Text-based mail client, so I can ssh to server and check my mail and take advantage of external tools like fzf, tmux, etc.
+- Utilize tools which are already available on unix system like find, sed, curl..
 - Dynamically find mailboxes, and subfolder management
 - Support view html in browser
 - Works with Oauth2